DSPN/google-compute-engine-dse/README.md

 ## Create a Deployment

 We’re going to start of by creating a new deployment.
-I’m going to call mine gml.
+I’m going to call mine `gml`.
 To create it, I’m going to enter the command:

     clear
     ./deploy.sh gml